 “Being a Wayne Morse Fellow is one the few experiences in my lifetime that truly captures the interconnectedness of our world.
 I have become acutely aware that societal problems don’t exist in isolated silos; the solutions to ecological and economic crises can be the same.” —Elizabeth Brown, 2011-13 fellow

 Wayne Morse Fellowships are an opportunity to follow in the tradition of Senator Morse, who was also dean of the University of Oregon School of Law.
-The Wayne Morse Center awards fellowships to three students from each law school class.
+The Wayne Morse Center awards nine fellowships each year.

 What a Wayne Morse Law Fellowship offers